sldesnoo-Delft/q1simulator/README.md

 One day after I had been working on the generation of Q1ASM I thought it would be fun to write a interpreter to execute the generated Q1ASM.
-A few hours later I had a parser, an interpreter and an output renderer that plotted the output of the Q1ASM file that I had generated earlier that day.
+A few hours later I had a parser, an interpreter and an output renderer plotting the output of the Q1ASM file that I had generated earlier that day.
 Above all it showed there was an error in the timing of generated signal.
 The next day I started to use Q1Simulator to check the code I generated with Q1Pulse and pulselib.
 I found